nicolasthy/nicolasthy.github.io/_posts/2016-02-26-reasons-why-chose-react.markdown

   <label>React props & state</label>
 </div>

 Here you can see that when you open an app, it renders a component that may see it's state evolve during time and that this component may render another component as a child.
-I will continue talking about **states, props and render** in the next section.